stoplightio/docs/articles/enterprise/components/tasker.md

 > #### Networking Details
 >
 > The default port for the Tasker component is TCP port **9432**.
 This port can
-> be customzied via configuration variable.
+> be customized via configuration.
 >
 > Tasker must be able to receive incoming connections from the following components:
 >